Why is Sinus Pressure in The Ears So Painful?

 Avoid exposure to tobacco smoke, air travel,

 Trying one or a combination of these remedies for sinus pressure in the ear should help bring you some relief.
-These simple sinus remedies can help alleviate the pain and pressure in your ears.
+These simple sinus remedies can help alleviate the pain and pressure you experience in your ears.
 Just be aware that this could develop into a sinus infection.

-If there is a persistent problem with sinus pressure in your ears, call (719) 867-7800 to make an appointment today with the ear nose and throat doctor.
+If there is a persistent problem with sinus pressure in your ears, call (719) 867-7800 to make an appointment today with the ear nose, and throat doctor.